nginx/unit-docs/source/installation.rst

    .. tab:: Node.js

-      When you run :command:`./configure nodejs`, Unit sets up the :program:`unit-http` module that lets your applications :ref:`run in Unit
+      When you run :command:`./configure nodejs`, Unit sets up the :program:`unit-http` module that lets your applications :ref:`run on Unit
       <configuration-external-nodejs>`.
 Available configuration options:

       .. list-table::